Kenneth Wayne Brewer papers

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Kenneth W. Brewer Papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Kenneth W. Brewer papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note